LinusBorg/talk-thinking-in-script-setup/slides.md

 ---

 * `<script setup>` does not expose its setup state on the instance
-* state that should be accessible through i.e. template refs needs to be explicitly declared
+* It can't be accessed by i.e. the parent through a template ref

 <template v-if="$slidev.nav.clicks >= 3">
   <p class="block !mt-8 border-bottom"><code>defineExpose()</code> allows to declare exposed state</p>